switowski/deploystack/README.md

+# Hacktoberfest

+If you want to contribute to this repository as part of the hacktoberfest, the main problem is the outdated content.
+So feel free to update pricing or list of features on each sub-page.

 # Deploystack

 Deploystack is a curated list of tools and services that you might use when launching a website.
 It covers sections like hosting, domain names, web analytics (more will be added in the future).
 It contains recommendations of different companies/services that offer good value for money and are developer-friendly.